 The current research on diabetes has revealed that many people are victims of diabetes and what we should do to manage this disease.
 Hence, it is a widespread disease in the United States, distressing a major part of the population.
-However, despite the extensive nature of it, we experience more ignorance on what, why, and how this disease spreads.
+However, despite its extensive nature of it, we experience more ignorance about what, why, and how this disease spreads.

 The good news is that the current research on diabetes has revealed what we need to do to manage this condition.
 However, because we are comparatively ignorant about the disease mechanism, we are not as thrilled as we ought to be.
 Read more about our recommended health supplements.

-It is time to appreciate diabetes and then takes a look at all the exciting things that are taking place.
+It is time to appreciate diabetes and then take a look at all the exciting things that are taking place.